Jeanine Cummins: Career

 Approximately one month prior to release of the book, a negative review from Latina author Myriam Gurba was published online.
 Then, a week before release of the book, a string of critical reviews was published, including a review in The New York Times.
 In these reviews and a letter signed by 142 writers, Cummins was accused of exploitation and inaccuracy in her portrayals of both Mexicans and the migrant experience.
 Some also claimed that Cummins had previously identified as white but re-branded herself as Latina with the publication of the book, pointing to a line in a 2015 New York Times op-ed in which Cummins stated "I am white."
 Most did not refer to the entire statement in the op-ed, however, which was about the murder of Cummins's cousins by a group of three black and one white men and included the line "I am white.
 The grandmother I shared with Julie and Robin was Puerto Rican, and their father is half Lebanese.
 But in every practical way, my family is mostly white."
+In later interviews, Cummins has stated that, in the context of this event, it was important for her to indicate that her family is white, and that "in no way does that preclude me being Porto Rican."
 The controversy around Jeanine's book was used to launch the organization and hashtag #DignidadLiteraria to highlight and address a perceived lack of diversity in the U.S. publishing industry.

-On January 30, 2020 Cummins' book tour was cancelled.
+On January 30, 2020, Cummins' book tour was cancelled.
 Flatiron Books' President Bob Miller wrote, "Based on specific threats to booksellers and the author, we believe there exists real peril to their safety."
 The publisher later clarified that these were not death threats, but rather other threats made against Cummins, against booksellers hosting her, and against moderators participating in the events.

-Cummins has indicated that her next book might be set in Puerto Rico.
+In 2025, she published a new novel, Speak to Me of Home, celebrating her Puerto Rican and Irish heritage, which is described as "a tale of mothers and daughters, love and loss...about the spoken and unspoken stories that can shape a family's sense of home and each person's sense of belonging."